 In general, matrix mode (or evaluative mode at Canon) gives good results.
 The camera calculates the exposure across the stage.

-If you are photographing a tree or an animal with a dark tone in a snowy scene, you certainly want to keep details in the structures, the coat or the plumage.
+If you are photographing a tree or an animal with a dark tone in a snowy scene, you certainly want to keep details in the structures of the coat or the plumage.
 In this case, I advise you to work in spot mode.
 You measure the light on the animal or plant.
-You memorize it and you take the picture.
-The snow will appear very white and certainly overexposed, but the important thing is to keep the details of the main focus of the scene.
+You memorize it and take the picture.
+The snow will appear very white and certainly overexposed, but the important thing is to preserve the details of the main focus present in the scene.

-If you are shooting in auto mode (program mode) or semi-automatic mode (shutter priority or aperture priority), your camera will perform an exposure calculation by averaging the entire scene.
-The snow will appear gray.
+If you are shooting in automatic mode (program mode) or semi-automatic mode (shutter priority or aperture priority), your camera will perform an exposure calculation by averaging the entire scene.
+The snow will appear gray in these situations.

-Indeed, as the snow is very bright, the camera will want to underexpose the photograph to reduce the exposure to a neutral value.
-He performs his calculations on a mean gray value of 18%.
+Indeed, since the snow is very bright, the camera will want to underexpose the photograph to reduce the exposure to a neutral value.
+The photographer performs calculations on a mean gray value of 18%.
 It is for this reason that the snow will appear gray and not white as in reality.
 My advice is to offset the exposure in a positive way.
 You can start with +2/3, increment or down one or + 1.3 +1.7 2 or EV.

 This acronym EV means exposure value.